EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 # EDHOC Combined with OSCORE {#edhoc-in-oscore}

-The approach defined in this specification consists in sending EDHOC message_3 inside an OSCORE protected CoAP message.
+The approach defined in this specification consists of sending EDHOC message_3 inside an OSCORE protected CoAP message.

 The resulting EDHOC + OSCORE request is in practice the OSCORE Request from {{fig-non-combined}}, sent to a protected resource and with the correct CoAP method and options, with the addition that it also transports EDHOC message_3.